nizzrizz/bitz-node-android/README.md

 ./auto-bitz.sh
 ```

-*Now This Script Will Restart Your Node Automatically After Crash, You Need to Manually Restart on Every Crash*
+*Now This Script Will Restart Your Node Automatically After Crash, You No Need to Manually Restart on Every Crash*